Simple Ways to Manage a Checking Account

 What to Know Before Opening a Checking Account

-Most banks offer a variety of checking account options, so it’s worth having a clear understanding of exactly what you intend to get out of your account.
+There's a wide range of checking account options available, so it’s worth having a clear understanding of exactly what you intend to get out of your account.
 Some things to consider when choosing a checking account include:

 Ready to help your teen establish good financial habits?
 Get started with a Teen Debit Account.

 Because it is a transactional account, funds can flow in and out quickly.
 It can sometimes be hard to keep track of them all, and if you don’t know what’s going in and out of your account, it will be difficult to manage it.
-While it might seem tedious, recording each transaction made will not only allow you to manage your account properly, but also instill good financial discipline.
+While it might seem tedious, setting up account alerts in Online Banking and/or recording each transaction made will not only allow you to manage your account properly, but also instill good financial discipline.

 Balance Your Account Regularly